onetep-devel/documentation/ONETEP_DFT+U_README.rst

 and organometallic molecules.

-Typically, the LDA and its extensions have the tendency to favour high-spin ground-states and to underestimate local magnetic moments and the band gap in cases where it is related to electron localisation, e.g in charge-transfer or Mott insulators.
+Typically, the LDA and its extensions have the tendency to favour high-spin ground-states and to underestimate local magnetic moments and the band gap in cases where it is related to electron localisation, e.g., in charge-transfer or Mott insulators.
 These failures stem from the inability of the approximate xc functionals to satisfy the flat-plane condition, which combines two constraints that the exact functional must meet: piecewise linearity with respect to electron number and the spin constancy constraint [Aron_J.Cohen2012]_